 2. Organize Your Kitchen Cupboards

-- Take all food out of your kitchen cupboards and put it on the table.
+- Take all the food out of your kitchen cupboards and put it on your table our counters.

 - Wipe those shelves clean.